 5. Don’t Forget to Teach Appropriate Ways to Gain Attention–and Attend to Them

 So, I hope that gives you some thoughts about how to handle some of the challenging behaviors we see related to attention in particular.
-Even though I’ve focused on attention-seeking behavior, the need to avoid reinforcing the behavior inadvertently even when it has other functions, means that all of these strategies are useful for any incident of challenging behavior.
+Even though I’ve focused on attention-seeking behavior, the need to avoid reinforcing the behavior inadvertently even when it has other functions, means that all of these classroom management skills are useful for any incident of challenging behavior.

 Want to do more than responding to challenging behavior to prevent it from happening?
 Check out the whole series on challenging behavior for solutions to manage and prevent them.